Getting Started: Partner Registration and GitHub

-To register your partnership for the semester and to be able to check out devices, please fill out the form here: https://goo.gl/forms/z5sjX9QCNhlPEqnk2.
-If you change partners at any time, please contact Prof. Sherriff directly so this form can be updated.
+To register your partnership for both the Android and iOS Mini-App Projects and to be able to check out devices, please fill out the form here: https://goo.gl/forms/qD07uAdeCoN1o1ZA2.
+If you change have to change partners, please contact Prof. Sherriff directly so this form can be updated.

 On one person's computer, follow these steps to initialize everything (make sure you have git installed from http://git-scm.com if needed):